Hurricane Evacuation Procedures Checklist

 HURRICANE WARNING – 36 hours prior to storm arrival

-Each department should complete the following tasks to protect offices and equipment if word comes that UNCW is planning to close:
+- Each Library department and partner unit should complete the following tasks to protect offices and equipment if word comes that UNCW is planning to close:

 - Close and lock all windows, if applicable